silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 _Decomposition mapping in UnicodeData.txt entry for U+1EA1_

 The same field in `UnicodeData.txt` is used to list both canonical and compatibility decomposition mappings.
 The two types of equivalence do need to be distinguished, however.
 As noted, characters with compatibility decompositions typically have some additional non-character element of meaning or some specific contextual associations.
 Accordingly, when giving a decomposition mapping for such a character, it makes sense also to indicate what this additional element of meaning is.
 This is precisely what is done: in compatibility decomposition mappings, the mapping includes the decomposed character sequence as well as a tag that indicates the additional non-character information contained in the compatibility character.
-This is illustrated in the figure below:
+This is illustrated below:

 ```
 02B0;MODIFIER LETTER SMALL H;Lm;0;L;<super> 0068;;;;N;;;;;